3 What to Expect

 Juries

-A jury is basically an end of the semester final exam in your primary performance area (voice or instrument).
+A jury is basically an end-of-semester final exam in your primary performance area (voice or instrument).
 This will be a performance assessment in which you will show your growth from the semester through a performance.
 The “audience” for your jury will consist of your private teacher and other music faculty members which will be determined by school policy and practice.
 Juries usually take place during finals week at the end of each semester.
 There is often a “barrier” or “continuation” jury at the end of the sophomore year at which time the faculty will examine your academic, musical, and personal progress and decide if you are attaining a level of musical and academic progress appropriate to continue in the major.

 Recitals